Who We Are

 • Excellent interpersonal and communication skills

-• A positive and collegial approach to work
+• A pleasant and collegial approach to work and, ideally, a sense of humor

 RequiredPreferred

-Compensation: Cathedral School for Boys offers a competitive annual teacher salary for this position, ranging $75,000–$125,000, depending upon experience.
-Additionally, Cathedral School for Boys offers one of the most robust benefits packages among independent schools in the Bay Area.
+Compensation: Cathedral School offers a competitive annual teacher salary for this position, ranging $85,000–$125,000, depending upon experience.
+Additionally, Cathedral School offers one of the most robust benefits packages among independent schools in the Bay Area.

 • Extended Day Program Staff / Afterschool Teacher